Introduction to vi for System Troubleshooting

 - Open a log file with

-, search for "500 Internal Server Error", and scroll through entries withn
+vi /var/log/httpd/error_log, search for "500 Internal Server Error", and scroll through entries withn. - Example: Locate all instances of "permission denied" with

-/permission denied
+/permission denied.

 - Open a log file with